tc10815/BronxZooGuide/readme.md

 - Some kind of tracking (probably Google Analytics)
 - A Map API of some kind (for compasses and/or map)
 - Sound Playing API
-- Intents will be used to launch web browsers for sources and email if users want to submit information
+- Intents will be used to launch web browsers for sources and email if users want to submit information.